Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Introduction

+We used SMD and FEP to interrogate the interaction between machupo virus (MACV) spike glycoprotein (GP1) and the human transferrin receptor (hTfR1) \citep{Abraham2010,Charrel2003}.
+Machupo virus is an ambisense RNA virus of the arenavirus family \citep{Charrel2003}.
+Worldwide, arenaviruses represent a significant source of emerging zoonotic diseases for the human population \citep{Charrel2003}.
+Members of the arenavirus family include the Lassa fever virus endemic to West Africa, the lymphochoriomeningitis virus (LCMV) endemic to rodents in several areas of the United States, and the Guanarito, Junin, and Machupo viruses endemic to rodents in South America \citep{Charrel2003}.
+The South American arenaviruses typically infect humans after rodent contamination and can cause a devastating hemorrhagic fever with high mortality \citep{Charrel2003}.

-The transferrin receptor is the primary receptor used by MACV for fusion and invasion.
-Cellular entry is mediated by the MACVGP binding to the apical domain of hTfR1.
-While hTfR1 is used by the host for iron-scavenging, all such portions of the receptor are isolated on the basilar, membrane-associated domain; without any obvious function, the purpose of the hTfR1 apical domain remains an open question.
-According to a published co-crystal structure a 15 amino acid flexible loop on MACVGP is responsible for viral binding \citep{Abraham2010,Rad20112}, and many of the interface interactions are mediated by extensive hydrogen bond networks \citep{Abraham2010}.
-Alanine-scanning and whole cell infectivity assays have identified several sites in both MACVGP and hTfR1 that are probably critical for establishing infection \citep{Rad20111,Rad20112}.
+The hTfR1 is the primary receptor used by MACV for binding its host cell prior to infection.
+The primary role of hTfR1 $in~vivo$ is to bind transferrin for cellular iron uptake.
+The hTfR1 protein contains three extracellular domains: two basilar domains and an apical domain.
+The two basilar domains serve most of the transferrin-binding function \citep{Abraham2010,Rad20112}.
+Viral entry is initiated by GP1 binding to the apical domain of hTfR1.
+Previous work has indicated that the GP1/hTfR1 binding interaction is the primary determinant of MACV host range variation \citep{Rad20111,Rad20112}.
+The co-crystal structure shows that the high affinity interaction between GP1 and hTfR1 forces the normally flexible loop in the apical domain of hTfR1 into a rigid $\beta$-pleated sheet domain.
+For GP1, several extended loops mediate binding to hTfR1 \citep{Abraham2010,Rad20112}, and many of the interface interactions are mediated by extensive hydrogen-bonding networks \citep{Abraham2010}.
+Experimental alanine-scanning and whole-cell infectivity assays have identified several sites in both GP1 and hTfR1 that are probably critical for establishing infection \citep{Rad20111,Rad20112}.